temporalio/documentation/docs/references/configuration.md

 ### pprof

-- `port` - If specified, this will initialize pprof upon process start on the listed port.
+- `port`: If specified, this will initialize pprof upon process start on the listed port.

 ### tls

 The `tls` section controls the SSL/TLS settings for network communication and contains two subsections, `internode` and `frontend`.
 The `internode` section governs internal service communication among roles where the `frontend` governs SDK client communication to the frontend service role.

 Each of these subsections contain a `server` section and a `client` section.
 The `server` contains the following parameters:

-- `certFile` - The path to the file containing the PEM-encoded public key of the certificate to use.
+- `certFile`: The path to the file containing the PEM-encoded public key of the certificate to use.
-- `keyFile` - The path to the file containing the PEM-encoded private key of the certificate to use.
+- `keyFile`: The path to the file containing the PEM-encoded private key of the certificate to use.
-- `requireClientAuth` - _boolean_ - Requires clients to authenticate with a certificate when connecting, otherwise known as mutual TLS.
+- `requireClientAuth`: _boolean_ - Requires clients to authenticate with a certificate when connecting, otherwise known as mutual TLS.
-- `clientCaFiles` - A list of paths to files containing the PEM-encoded public key of the Certificate Authorities you wish to trust for client authentication.
+- `clientCaFiles`: A list of paths to files containing the PEM-encoded public key of the Certificate Authorities you wish to trust for client authentication.
 This value is ignored if `requireClientAuth` is not enabled.

 :::tip

 See the [server samples repo](https://github.com/temporalio/samples-server/tree/master/tls) for sample TLS configurations.

 :::

 Below is an example enabling Server TLS (https) between SDKs and the Frontend APIs: